Thomas Jefferson High School (Jefferson Hills, Pennsylvania): Extracurricular activities

 The high school offers a variety of clubs and activities.
 The Thomas Jefferson American football team won the WPIAL Class AAA Championships in 1980 at Pitt Stadium, in 2004, 2006, 2007, 2008, 2015, 2016, 2017, 2019, and 2020 at Heinz Field and Class AAAA Champions in 2024 at Norwin High School.
 In addition, in 2004, 2007, 2008, 2019, and 2020 the team won the PIAA State Championship in Hershey.

 The school newspaper is called the Statesman.
 The yearbook is titled the Monticello and the literary magazine is named the Spectrum and features fictional submissions written and submitted by actual students and teachers.

-"The Pride of Jefferson Hills, Pleasant Hills, and West Elizabeth", The Thomas Jefferson band consists of approximately 150 members from Band, Cologuard and Majorettes.
-Directed by James Mirabella of Steubenville, Ohio, originally from West Virginia, the band is a staple of Football Halftime Shows and Band Festivals in the Pittsburgh area.
+"The Pride of Jefferson Hills, Pleasant Hills, and West Elizabeth", The Thomas Jefferson band consists of approximately 150 members from Band, Color guard and Majorettes.
+Formerly directed by James Mirabella of Steubenville, Ohio, and is now to be directed by Sarah Dawson.
+The band is a staple of Football Halftime Shows and Band Festivals in the Pittsburgh area.
 The band was featured as the WPXI Band of the week in 1998 and at the half time show of the Pittsburgh Steelers and Baltimore Ravens AFC divisional playoff in 2011.
 The band also goes on a Disney trip every other year.

 The theater program has also won Gene Kelly Awards in 2022, 2023 and 2024.